 CurrentBody Skin LED Eye PerfectorBest overallRed + near-infrared~$180★★★★★

-Dr. Dennis Gross SpectraLite EyeCare ProBest dedicated eye device605nm red~$179★★★★½
+Dr. Dennis Gross SpectraLite EyeCare Max ProBest dedicated eye device4 wavelengths of red light$199★★★★½

-Solawave 4-in-1 Radiant Renewal WandBest under-eye wand660nm red~$149★★★★☆
+Solawave 4-in-1 Radiant Renewal WandBest under-eye wand630nm red~$169★★★★☆

 Project E Beauty LED Eye MaskBest budgetRed + blue~$55★★★★☆